Local-Connectivity-Lab/netbot/README.md

     * get discord comments from last N minutes and post as note to ticket
     * get comments from ticket from last N minutes and post to discord thread

+Side note about user ids and impersonation: https://www.redmine.org/projects/redmine/wiki/rest_api#User-Impersonation

+It looks like it is possible to set a header to impersonate a user:

+    X-Redmine-Switch-User: jsmith

+This can be used to map Discord users to redmine users. (we'll see how it goes)

 ### 2023-08-28